ZhuochengLin/CS5500-Client/README.md

 # CS5500 Project Client
 ## Issues:
-Like related services are not implemented.
+* Like related services are not implemented.
+* Edid profile is static